($1,046) Cost to ship a car from Wilmington, DE to Gainesville, FL

 Factors affecting Wilmington to Gainesville car shipping costs

-When transporting your vehicle from Wilmington to Gainesville, these factors will influence the cost:
+When you’re arranging vehicle transport from Wilmington to Gainesville, keep these cost factors in mind:

 Transport method